satR23/Getting-and-cleaning-data-week-4-project/ReadMe.md

 This repo was created to finish the assignment for week 4 of Getting and Cleaning Data Coursera course.

-First, download and unzip the data file into your R working directory.
-Second, download the R source code into your R working directory.
+First, download the R source code into your R working directory.
 Finally, execute R source code to generate tidy data file.

 Data description